amitsk00/gcp-sec-engg/docs/compliance.md

 * Requirements for an information security management system (ISMS), specifies a set of best practices
 * ONLY GUIDANCE, lays out allow Google to ensure a comprehensive and continually improving model for security management

+## ISO 27002

+* Establishes commonly-accepted control objectives and best practices for implementing `measures to protect PII` in line with the *privacy* principles in ISO/IEC 29100 for the public cloud computing environment
+* Stipulates guidelines based on ISO/IEC 27002, taking into consideration the regulatory requirements for the protection of PII which can apply to a public cloud service provider’s information security risk environment
+* applies to all types and sizes of organizations, including public and private companies, government entities, and not-for-profit organizations, which provide information processing services as PII processors using contractual cloud computing with other entities

 ## ISO 27018